 Does the idea of simply handing over a gift card to a friend leave you cold?
-Statistics show people love receiving gift cards for Christmas, but you can warm up this simplest-of-all gifts by personalizing the gift-card holder.
+Statistics show people love receiving gift cards for the holidays, but you can warm up this simplest-of-all gifts by personalizing the gift-card holder.

 For those without time, a glue gun and dedicated craft room, we've assembled the following 21 ideas for dressing up your gift cards.
 Some are so easy you should already have the makings on hand or can buy them at your local thrift or dollar store.

 1. Sock it to 'em: Wrap a gift card inside a pair of socks, gloves or slippers that can either be re-purposed or are so hideous they'll be recycled for next year's gift cards.

 2. Knit one--pearl two: It only takes a few stitches to knit or crochet a small "sock" to hold each of your gift cards.

 3. Gamblers glory: Hide a casino gift card in a deck of playing cards.

 4. Picture perfect: Slip a photo gift certificate inside a picture frame.
 The frame makes a second gift.

 5. Book 'em, Danno: Pad your gift of a book by leaving a book-store gift card as the bookmark.
 Or bookmark a tattered second-hand book on the theme of the card (i.e. fashion, travel, etc.)